15 Ways to Keep Your Child from Developing an Eating Disorder

 In this culture, unfortunately, many of us eat diets that aren't very healthy, and we don't get enough exercise.
 That's true for our kids, too.
 In fact, experts suggest that this is the first generation that's less healthy than their parents.

-Even worse, when you mix kids' junk food consumption and lack of exercise with our cultural obsession with thinness, it's a perfect storm for eating disorders.
-Guess how many teens in the US will develop eating disorders?
-23% of girls and 6% of boys!
+Even worse, when you mix our cultural obsession with thinness with emotional immaturity and how disconnected we often are from our own bodies, it's a perfect storm for eating disorders.
+Guess how many kids growing up in the US today develop some kind of eating disorder?
+12.5% of girls and 6% of boys.
+(See NEDA for stats.)

 So eating disorders are a serious risk factor for our children.
 Luckily, parents have a lot more power than they realize to prevent eating disorders, but our intervention works best when it starts early.
 Intervening in adolescence, when kids need to assert their right to control their own bodies, is more complicated and less effective.

 What can you do to prevent your child from developing an eating disorder?
-Help your child develop a healthy body AND a healthy body image.
+Help your child develop a healthy body, a healthy emotional life, a healthy attitude toward food and exercise, AND a healthy body image.